open-mafia/open_mafia_engine/docs/user_guide/abilities.md

 )
 ```

-This does the same as the above, but auto-generates the `MyAbility` class.
+This does the same as the above, but auto-generates the `MyAbility` class
+(note that "name" in the generator is the class name, while "name" in the
+`__init__` function is the display name of the ability.)

 ## Triggers